Iranks20/university-mgt-system-frontend/docs/FLOW_OVERVIEW_README.md

 - Which lecturer is attached to a course,
 - Which students belong to the course.

-By pulling this from vClass/Moodle, KCU can start QA operations faster and reduce manual data entry.
+By pulling this from KClass, Kcu-mgt-system can start QA operations faster and reduce manual data entry.

-## Part 2: Target flow (future) — KCU ERP → vClass/Moodle (with Single Sign-On)
+## Part 2: Target flow (future) — Kcu-mgt-system ERP → KClass (with Single Sign-On)

 ### What we are building towards

-The long-term goal is for KCU to become a **full University Management System (ERP)** that manages the official university data such as:
+The long-term goal is for Kcu-mgt-system to become a **full University Management System (ERP)** that manages the official university data such as:

 - Admissions and registration,
 - Student and staff records,